|

 |---|---|---|---|---|

-shortest_path | (source, target) | std::vector<NodeID> | Unweighted shortest path by edge count. | auto p = G.shortest_path(0, 3); |
+shortest_path | (source, target) | std::vector<NodeID> | Unweighted shortest path by edge count, with guarded path reconstruction. | auto p = G.shortest_path(0, 3); |

 shortest_path_length | (source, target) | double | Unweighted shortest-path length in edge count. | auto d = G.shortest_path_length(0, 3); |